kfiry77/10bot/README.md

 # 10bot

-A bot to buy 10Bis coupons
+A bot to buy 10Bis coupons.
-This projects aims to run every day, and to buy [10bis](www.10bis.co.il) coupon
+This projects aims to run every day, and to buy [10bis](www.10bis.co.il) coupon, if there is a credit.
-if there is a credit.
-It's also create an HTML report with all Coupons barcodes, and send it to whatApp group.
+Eventually, it creates  HTML/PDF report with all Coupons barcodes, and send it to whatApp group.

 ## Installation and usage

-## prerequisite:

-### WhatApp messages:
+### register to WhatApp API Provider
 Register for a developer account in [GREEN API](https://green-api.com/).
 Go through the ["Before you Start"](https://green-api.com/en/docs/before-start/) instructions.
 Create instance, and authorized it.
 write down  ```idInstance```,  ```apiTokenInstance``` values, to be later use when installing.

+## repo download
 download the repository and install requirements.

 ```sh